IRAS-HKA/aip_wiki/docs/how_to_start_aip.md

 Once the container is started, the description can be used to design a new or change the behavior tree in Groot.
 Furthermore, instructions are given on how to create a new custom node and how to create behavior trees.
+To controll the gripper, we have created two services: /open_gripper and /close_gripper.
+Both are using the iras_interfaces/srv/MoveGripper-datatype.

+The only input is cylinder_ids, which an array of int32.
+The content of the array are the ejectors, which will be opened.
+Those are being read from the behavior tree.

-### 4. Automatic modus via Python
+#### 3.1.
+Start Automatic modus via Behavior Trees

-1. Prerequisite: Docker and connection to robot is up and running
+1. Prerequisite: Docker (AIP_BringUP) and connection to robot is up and running
+2. We recommend using Terminator due to many terminal windows.
-2. Connect with second terminal to existing docker session
+3. Connect with second terminal to existing docker session

     ```bash
     docker exec -it aip_bringup bash
     ```
+    Connect in first terminal with the robot:

+    ```bash
+    ros2 launch aip_cell_description aip.launch.py use_fake_hardware:=false robot_ip:=10.166.32.145
+    ```
+    Open second terminal for starting the Bosch Gripper Node:

+    ```bash
+    docker exec -it aip_bringup bash
+    ```
+    Start Bosch gripper node:
+    ```bash
+    ros2 run aip_bosch_gripper aip_bosch_gripper_node
+    ```

-3. In the second terminal you can execute the following python scripts in order to move the robot basend on coordinates.
+3. In the third terminal you can execute the following python scripts in order to move the robot basend on coordinates.
 Example python file.
+This needs to be executed in the AIP_Coordinator.

     ```bash
+    (IF AIP_Coordinator docker is not already running)

+    cd ../aip_coordinator
+    source start_docker.sh

+    (IF AIP_Coordinator docker is running)
+    docker exec -it aip_coordinator
     ros2 launch aip_cell_description aip.launch.py
+    ```
+    This will execute the behavior tree using groot.
+4. To edit the tree switch to the edit mode and save the tree afterwards.
+5. This will take effect on the next start:

+    ```bash
+    ros2 launch aip_cell_description aip.launch.py
+    ```

+### 4. Controll robot with Terminal

+1. Open Gripper (AIP_Coordinator/ AIP_BringUP)

+    ```bash
+    ros2 service call /open_gripper iras_interfaces/srv/MoveGripper '{cylinder_ids: [1,2]}'
+    ```

+2. Close Gripper (AIP_Coordinator/ AIP_BringUP)
+    ```bash
+    ros2 service call /close_gripper iras_interfaces/srv/MoveGripper '{cylinder_ids: [1,2]}'
+    ```
+4. Cancel robot operation
+    Use Strg+ C to cancel the terminal which is running the command:
+    ```bash
+    ros2 launch aip_cell_description aip.launch.py use_fake_hardware:=false robot_ip:=10.166.32.145
+    ```

+5. Disconnect the gripper but not the robot:
+    Use Strg+ C to cancel the terminal which is running the command:
+    ```bash
+    ros2 run aip_bosch_gripper aip_bosch_gripper_node
     ```

 ## III.
 URDF Model